jraiaromano/FEMA-and-S.H.I.E.L.D./README.md

  - provides basic data on the select Superhumans and their Powers.
 ![image](https://user-images.githubusercontent.com/52726447/71870328-2716d400-30db-11ea-88f6-6388aa41081c.png)

 As a future development goal for the dashboard, I would love to add more disasters and more heroes.
-Eventually, I'd like to have a seatchable database of heroes and powers.
+Eventually, I'd like to have a searchable database of heroes and powers.

-Also, creating a program that will predict when compatable disasters might crop up concurrently would be amazing: We could then send teams that could use flood waters, for example, to put out fires with the use of portals.
+Also, creating a program that will predict when compatible disasters might crop up concurrently would be amazing: We could then send teams that could use flood waters, for example, to put out fires with the use of portals.
 This might be a job for the data scientists but I think it could create even more efficiency and is worthy of pursuit.

- The link to my Tableau presentation can be found [here](https://public.tableau.com/profile/julia5722#!/vizhome/FEMAS_H_I_E_L_D_PresentationwithText/PresentationwithText?publish=yes), or pleaes download the PDF version in this repo.
+ The link to my Tableau presentation can be found [here](https://public.tableau.com/profile/julia5722#!/vizhome/FEMAS_H_I_E_L_D_PresentationwithText/PresentationwithText?publish=yes), or please download the PDF version in this repo.

 The link to my PowerBI Dashboard can be found [here](https://app.powerbi.com/view?r=eyJrIjoiZDQzNWVjZDctNTBiNy00ZjQ2LTgyZDctNDc1ZTRjYmM5ZjQwIiwidCI6IjEwMWRhNTg3LTE4NDMtNGY1Mi04YjhhLTE3YjA2OWM2NmQzMyIsImMiOjJ9).